 North Vietnam, 22nd Party Congress of the KpdSU Moscow, October 17th, 1961, Michel Nr.
 180; This stamp again underlines the closeness of political philosophy between North Vietnam and the Soviet Union.
-A single stamp (12 xu) was issued to commemorate the communist party in the Soviet Union.
+A single stamp (12 xu) was issued in a quantity of 1,000,000 to commemorate the communist party in the Soviet Union.

 Postally used single stamp.

 Printing errors on this issue are pretty rare.
 All the editor could find so far is an accidental paper fold that resulted in a diagonal area on which the red color was not printed.
 Since the black print looks complete the error must have occurred after the first print run when the red color was printed.

 First Day Cover with two of the stamps mailed to Klewitz in West Germany.
 The letter was actually under-franked for the West German destination but the clever sender wrote “CHDC Duc” at the bottom of the address which stood for “East Germany” and so the postal clerk used the lower 12 xu standard letter rate to fellow socialist countries plus the 60 xu international registration fee for an overall 72 postage.

 Rare registered express mail letter sent to Klewitz in August of 1978.
 The letter carries half of the perforated set plus one of the Communist Party stamps for an overall postage of 4.21 Dong.
 Fulda arrival cancel on the reverse.
 Green Fulda custom cachet on front.